Springer Opera House: 1998 renovation

 In 1998, a comprehensive foundation-to-roof renovation completed the historic preservation process that began in 1964.
 This $12 million project included both renovation and restoration components.
 While the 1964 renovation stabilized, equipped and restored the main theatre, ground floor public spaces and a portion of the second floor, this 1998 project reclaimed the entire third floor and second floor, which had remained in ruins for decades.
 In addition, the first floor public areas were expanded and the stage house was completely re-equipped with modern rigging, lighting and sound.
 The general contractor was Phillips Construction Company and the project architect was Hecht Burdeshaw Architects, both of Columbus, Georgia.
 Historic interior design was directed by Reneau de Beauchamp (Atlanta) with decorative preservation painting provided by Conrad Schmitt Studios (Milwaukee).
 Theatre consultant was Cape Dixon Associates (Atlanta) and the project manager was Newton Aaron.
 Major features of this renovation were the application of lavish Bradbury and Bradbury historic wall papers and the restoration of the decorative painting scheme around the tall Springer proscenium arch and the recovery of previously unknown painting designs on the underside of both balconies.
-Other important aspects of the project were the creation of four classrooms and rehearsal studios and the construction of a large multipurpose community room (Foley Hall).
+Other important aspects of the project were the creation of four classrooms and rehearsal studios and the construction of a large multipurpose community room on an adjacent property, now known as Foley Hall.
 These two features allowed the Springer to greatly expand its Theatre Academy program and its Studio Theatre and Children's Theatre programs.